 Making a great first impression is critical when it comes to sales.
 Your sales email subject lines are an opportunity to hook your reader and convince them to open your email.

 To help you get started, we’ve gathered some of the best email subject line examples that will positively impact your sales process.
-Whether you’re looking for inspiration or just need a good laugh, these examples will get your creative juices flowing.
+Whether you’re looking for inspiration or just need a good laugh, these examples will flow your creative juices.

 - Qualities of a Good Email Subject Line